 suspend functions and will remove some unnecessary thread switches 😀.

-🎓 If you enjoyed this article, you probably also like my course about Mastering Kotlin Coroutines for Android Development:
+🎓 If you enjoyed this article, you probably also like my course about Kotlin Coroutines and Flow for Android Development: